ngageoint/geopackage-java/README.md

 GeoPackage is a Java implementation of the Open Geospatial Consortium [GeoPackage](http://www.geopackage.org/) [spec](http://www.geopackage.org/spec/).
 It is listed as an [OGC GeoPackage Implementation](http://www.geopackage.org/#implementations) by the National Geospatial-Intelligence Agency.

 The GeoPackage Java library provides the ability to read, create, and edit GeoPackage files.
+GeoPackage tiles can be imported from or exported to a file system folder structure.

 ### Usage ###